Clanford Clan 0.24 cc

 Fortunately it’s very easy to distinguish between the “original” 1992 Clan 0.24 cc engines and their latter-day CS counterparts.
 For starters, the CS versions have carburettor bodies made from aluminium alloy rather than the moulded high-density black plastic employed in the British-made originals.
 In addition, the backplates of the CS renditions are sealed with an O-ring as opposed to a paper gasket or no gasket at all.

 Another defining indication is the style of identification markings.
 The markings on the original British-made models are confined to a serial number which is hand-engraved on the outer end of the left-hand mounting lug (looking forward in the direction of flight).
-By contrast, the CS examples have the name “MIKE CLANFORD” stamped onto the top of the cooling jacket.
+By contrast, the CS examples have the name “MIKE CLANFORD” machine-engraved onto the top of the cooling jacket.
 They also have the designation “Clan 0.24” (or “Clan 0.48”) stamped onto the upper left-hand side of the crankcase, along with the serial number stamped (as opposed to hand-engraved) on the outer end of the left-hand mounting lug.

-These CS renditions generated a great deal of discussion on some of the better-known on-line model diesel forums like RC Universe, much of it unfavourable.
-It appears that a number of CS Clan 0.48 cc owners couldn’t get them running, or if they did, they experienced considerable changes in mixture strength throughout the run, with the engine getting very hot (lean?) near the end of the tank.
 Several experimenters tried fitting a 3 mm O/D tube inside the standard venturi, burring it at either end to keep it in place to act as a sleeve for the original tube.
 This reportedly improved suction to the point that the engine became easier to start and would run the tank out reasonably well.
 However, it still tended to get very hot near the end.

 The effective choke area on the tested example of the original made-in-England Clan (no. 0297) is 0.84 sq. mm, which according to my calculator should work fine at around 7,000 RPM.
 As a comparison, a Mills P.75 has 3.5 sq. mm effective choke area, which by proportion to swept volume (three times larger) is a good deal more generous.
 Of course, the Mills runs better at chugging RPM if choked down, but seems OK as delivered as far as most users are concerned.
 So I'd say that choke area is not a problem with the original Clan 0.24.
 If CS duplicated those dimensions, then any suction problems must be down to some other cause.
-However, I have no first-hand data for the CS variants.

 Regardless, it does appear to be entirely possible that much of the less-than-stellar reputation of the Clan 0.24 cc diesel stems from negative experiences with the CS renditions of the engine.
 Neither I nor website editor Adrian Duncan have found any issues about which to complain with the original British-made units from 1992.